Blue0505/SplendidSplendor/docs/final.md

 * **Neural network layers**: We saw some quantitative success by increasing the neural network size.
 Originally, there were two hidden layers with sizes 64 and 64.
 We increased this to 239 and 128 to ensure that each element of the observation tensor had a corresponding hidden unit in the first layer.
 * **Batch size**: We also tried increasing the batch size.
 We also saw minor improvements by increasing the batch size, which we think is due to a more stable gradient descent calculation when updating the online network.
  * **Learning rate**: We tried lowering the learning rate with the hope that small changes to the online network early on could lead to more stability in training; we did not notice a negligable effect on the quantiative statistics by lowering the learning rate.
-* **Epsilon**: We also tried to decrease the rate that epsilon is lowered.
+* **Epsilon decay**: We also tried to decrease the rate that epsilon is lowered.
 We hoped that by exploring randomly for longer in the early parts of training, the agent would have a more stable policy at later timesteps.
 Unfortunately, we did not notice any effects on the quantitative statistics by doing so.

 After speaking with our TA, [JB Lanier](https://jblanier.net/), we got more insight into why we were not converging to a stable policy.
-The key insight was that self-play was causing the agents to adapt to each other's strategy, but in a loop that not lead to a net improvement overtime.
-Thus, we decided to try training DQN solely against a random agent to avoid this problem.
+The key insight was that self-play was causing the agents to adapt to each other's strategy, but in a loop that does not lead to a net improvement overtime.
+Thus, we decided to try training a DQN agent solely against a random agent.

 <img src="./dqn_stats.png" alt="Statistics for DQN" style="width: 100%">
 <a align="center"><b>Fig. 3</b> DQN agent statistics </a>